-The differences between aeolian and bedrock-weathering dominated soilscapes lead us to conclude that traditional (i.e. bedrock weathering originated) soilscape evolution analysis is inappropriate for investigating the history of the aforementioned loses soilscapes.
+- 5 the soilscape leading to steady-state or dynamic equilibrium conditions (Cohen et al., 2013 & 2015).
+In aeolian dominated landscapes these controls on soil production and transport are largely ineffective as: (1) much of the soil is transported to the system as airborne sediments, i.e., no depth dependency; and (2) fine and highly erodible material is continuously deposited on top of older surface soils which limits the potential for surface armouring and vertical self-organization. - The differences between aeolian and bedrock-weathering dominated soilscapes lead us to conclude that traditional (i.e. 10 bedrock weathering originated) soilscape evolution analysis is inappropriate for investigating the history of the aforementioned loess soilscapes.
 In Cohen et al. (2015) we developed a soilscape evolution model (mARM5D) to study the differences and interactions between aeolian and bedrock weathering soil production on a synthetic 1D hillslope.
 In that paper we have found that bedrock weathering dominated soilscapes are considerably more stable and showed much lower spatial (aerial) variability in soil depth and particle size distribution (PSD).
-We proposed that aeolian-dominated landscapes are more responsive to environmental changes (e.g., climatic and anthropogenic) compared with bedrock-weathering landscapes.
+We proposed that aeolian-dominated landscapes 15 are more responsive to environmental changes (e.g., climatic and anthropogenic) compared with bedrock-weathering - 15 are more responsive to environmental changes (e.g., climatic and anthropogenic) compared with bedrock-weathering landscapes.

 Here we use mARM5D to investigate an aeolian dominated field-site in central Israel located at the margin between Mediterranean and arid climates and with long history of human settlement.
 We introduce anthropogenic and climatic drivers to investigate the potential importance of temporal dynamics on soilscape evolution.
-We focus our analysis in this paper on the differences between Fluvial (rilling, hillslope wash and concentrated flow) and Diffusive (soil creep) hillslope sediment transport mechanisms.
+We focus our analysis in this

+- 20 paper on the differences between Fluvial (rilling, hillslope wash and concentrated flow) and Diffusive (soil creep) hillslope sediment transport mechanisms.
 We seek to gain better understanding about how these sediment transport mechanisms affect soilscape evolution in this soilscape.
-This is important as: (1) each transport mechanism is affected differently by climatic/anthropogenic drivers; and (2) we do not know what is the potential contribution/importance of each mechanism on soilscape evolution.
+This is important as: (1) each transport mechanism is affected differently by climatic/anthropogenic drivers; and (2) we do not know what is the potential contribution/importance of each mechanism on soilscape evolution. - 25